vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 Facebook's [Dense Passage Retriever Model (DPR)](https://github.com/facebookresearch/DPR) described in the [Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/abs/2004.04906) paper.
 Generally, representation learning is used to train a document (item) embedding model and question (user query) embedding model where documents which are relevant has a higher similarity in the embedding space than irrelevant documents.
-The DPR model uses BERT as the query and document embedding models, and fine-tune the weights of the dual towers using the [Natural Questions](https://ai.google.com/research/NaturalQuestions) train dataset which contains labeled data.
-The DPR paper achieves state of the art accuracy on Open Domain Question Answering and the embedding based retriever outperforms traditional term based matching (BM25) significantly.
+The DPR model uses [BERT](https://arxiv.org/abs/1810.04805) as the query and document embedding models, and fine-tune the weights of the two embedding towers using the [Natural Questions](https://ai.google.com/research/NaturalQuestions) train dataset which contains labeled data.
+The DPR paper achieves state-of-the-art accuracy on Open Domain Question Answering and the embedding based retriever outperforms traditional term based matching (BM25) significantly.

 <figure>